-It's an exhilarating experience when you start up a business.
-Unfortunately, keeping your excitement and energy is difficult - particularly if you don't have enough funds.
+It’s an exhilarating experience when you start up a business.
+Unfortunately, keeping your excitement and energy is difficult – particularly if you don’t have enough funds or the right team to help you with accounting.
+Knowing the tricks in order to not get audited and making sure payroll goes out on time are a big deal.
 A recent CB Insights survey says that 29% of startups failed because they ran out of cash.
 Sourcing funders may be difficult and time-consuming.
 After all, standard industry loans demand that you have been in business for at least a year—or more.

 “As your startup business grows, you may have to depend on various business financing options.
 You can design the ideal funding option for your business by learning how they all compare,” advised by Shane Perry, startup business lender of Max Funding.